Working in the Netherlands

 Payment method and payslips

 Dutch law requires that the statutory minimum wage always be paid by bank transfer; for this, you’ll need a SEPA account and an IBAN.
 However, if you’re paid more than the statutory minimum wage, a bank transfer is not mandatory for the extra amount.
 This also applies to your holiday allowance, which may be paid in cash or with vouchers.
+Lastly, your employer must specify what minimum wage is applicable to you on your payslip.

 EEA and Swiss nationals

-work permits
+Non-EU work permits

+According to Dutch law, non-EU employees, interns, volunteers, freelancers, civil servants and self-employed persons all need work permits.
 You will need the Gecombineerde vergunning verblijf en arbeid (GVVA, or combined residence and work permit).
 You or your employer can apply for the GVVA through the Immigratie- en Naturalisatiedienst (IND, or Immigration and Naturalisation Service).

-- Do seasonal work full-time (but only in June, July and August), or
+• Do seasonal work full-time (but only in June, July and August), or

-- Work part-time throughout the rest of the year, but no more than 16 hours a week
+• Work part-time throughout the rest of the year, but no more than 16 hours a week

 You may not do both.
-However, freelancers can work unlimited hours
+However, freelancers can work unlimited hours.

 As we mentioned above, it is up to your employer or the employment agency to apply for your work permit; you cannot do this yourself.
 The application must be accompanied by:

-- A statement from your university/institution confirming that you are enrolled as a student.
+• A statement from your university/institution confirming that you are enrolled as a student

 It will take about five weeks to process the application.

-Employers may be hesitant to hire non-EEA+Swiss nationals due to the ‘complicated’ procedure of applying for a work permit; however, simplified rules are now in place for the work permit application procedure, but employers may not always be aware of them.
+Employers may be hesitant to hire non-EU nationals due to the ‘complicated’ procedure of applying for a work permit; however, simplified rules are now in place for the work permit application procedure, but employers may not always be aware of them.
 If possible, you can inform them of this if you struggle to find an employer who is willing to apply for a TWV on your behalf.

 Recent graduates (zoekjaar hoogopgeleiden)